verblo/veeq_drugselling/README.md

 5. [ox_lib](https://github.com/overextended/ox_lib)

 Of course, you can edit the script, and use your notifications, or progresbars.
 The above requirements are only if you want to download my script, and use it right away.

+# Credits
+- nopain8269 Thanks for the German translation!